Defindit Docs and Howto Home

 keywords:perl,regexp,regex,regular,expression,sed,awk,bash,sh

--e is execute this string as Perl
+-e commandline is execute commandline as Perl

 -n is loop through the input, no printing of the input lines